 - CF is a hereditary autosomal recessive disorder caused by defective CFTR (cystic fibrosis transmembrane conductance regulator) protein due to mutation in the CFTR gene located on the long arm of chromosome 7.

-- The most common mutation causing CF is delta F508 (ΔF508), a nucleotide deletion that leads to the absence of phenylalanine (F) in position 508 of the CFTR protein.
+- The most common mutation causing CF is delta F508 (ΔF508), a codon deletion that leads to the absence of phenylalanine (F) in position 508 of the CFTR protein.

 - The CFTR gene encodes the CFTR protein, which is an important component of the ATP-gated chloride channel in cell membranes.